Commencement

 Are tickets required for Commencement?

 Yes.
 Tickets will be required for the main Commencement ceremony in Stanford Stadium.
 Tickets or registration may also be required for other weekend events.
+Eligible graduates will receive information about ticketing and how to register in mid-April.

 How many Commencement tickets can each graduate request?